Evolve Back Karuba Safari Lodge, Kabini

 Clean up of surrounding villages to remove plastics and other waste, is organised primarily to set an example.
 Assistance is also given to the Forest Department in periodic drives to pick up litter in Nagarhole National Park.

-Food waste from kitchens is used in a piggery and a Biogas plant to generate methane for cooking; composting is undertaken producing natural fertiliser for use on the land.
+Food waste from kitchens is used in a piggery and a Biogas plant to generate methane for cooking.

 Rain water harvesting and extensive planting with indigenous trees, local shrubs and grasses recharge ground water.
 Resort water use is monitored and targets set to minimise water consumption.
 Guests are encouraged to save water.